 For the how-to essay (often referred to as a process analysis essay), the main and supporting ideas become the steps in a process.

-Here are easy-to-follow suggestions to help your student prepare a how-to essay.
+Easy-to-follow suggestions to prepare a how-to essay.

 Determine what you want to explain how to do.
 Obviously, the more familiar you are with your subject, the easier the essay will be to write.
 Pick something you truly enjoy.

 Determine your audience.
 Who will be likely to follow your how-to instructions?
 What age group?
 What background will they already have?
 If you are not sure, you’ll need to back up to the beginning and provide a foundation for the reader to move forward from.
 For example, if you are explaining how a horse rider jumps a fence to someone who has never seen a horse, you’ll have to explain the unusual terms as you go forward.

 Determine what is needed.
 What will the reader need to be able to follow your instructions?
 Make a list of items, things handy to have on hand, and any background information they will need.